Day 1: Uptown

 See Manhattan's own version of the Enchanted Forest: Central Park.

 10 a.m.: Pick your pleasure: puppets or prehistorics?
 Walk one block east and three blocks north to the 79th Street entrance of Central Park.
 Continue east to the Swedish Cottage Marionette Theatre where hour-long puppet shows revive your favorite fairy tales.
-(Reserve in advance and see site for details: adults $8; kids $5).
+(Reserve in advance, and see site for details: adults $10; kids $7).
 Not feeling the pull of puppetry?
 Swing by the American Museum of Natural History two blocks farther north.
-Open daily at 10 a.m. ($19 adults; $10.50 kids), the museum is guaranteed to capture even the shortest attention span via a T. rex skeleton, a 94-foot-long blue whale, and a 34-ton meteorite.
+Open daily at 10 a.m. ($22 adults; $12.50 kids), the museum is guaranteed to capture even the shortest attention span via a T. rex skeleton, a 94-foot-long blue whale, and a 34-ton meteorite.

 Noon: Pedal the park.
-Carry on eastward through Central Park and rent bikes ($8 to $14 per hour) near the Central Park Boathouse (March through October only).
-The park’s six-mile loop is arguably the safest stretch of asphalt in the city since no vehicles are permitted from 10 a.m. to 3 p.m. weekdays and throughout the day on weekends.
+Carry on eastward through Central Park and rent bikes ($9 to $15 per hour) near the Central Park Boathouse (March through October only).
+The park’s six-mile loop is arguably the safest stretch of asphalt in the city since vehicles are only permitted for four hours on weekdays and not at all on weekends.

 3 p.m.: Take in some art or talk to the animals.
 On the eastern side of the park is another of New York’s unmissable attractions: the Metropolitan Museum of Art (suggested admission for adults $25; free for kids).
 Medieval swords and daggers make a forceful impression inside the Arms and Armor wing, while the Egyptian Temple of Dendur is housed in a spectacular, glass-sided room.
 If you’re in the mood for something fuzzier, stroll south to the Central Park Zoo (adults $18; kids $13; open every day), where you can gawk at swimming polar bears and sea lions—in separate tanks, of course—or bring the 6-and-under set to the Tisch Children’s Zoo for up close and personal interactions with rabbits, penguins, and pigs.

-7 p.m.: Do dinner, Big Nick’s style.
-After pizzas and burgers at the aptly named Big Nick's Burger and Pizza Joint at Broadway and 77th Street, finish the day on a high note with enormous, candy-studded cupcakes from Crumbs Bakeshop ($4.50 each), nearby on Amsterdam and 75th.
+7 p.m.: Do dinner, Shake Shack style.
+After burgers, flat-top hot dogs, and fries at the city-favorite Shake Shack at Columbus and 77th Street, finish the day on a high note with one of their famous concretes (frozen custard with your choice of mix-in) or enormous, candy-studded cupcakes from Crumbs Bakeshop ($3.95 each), nearby on Amsterdam and 75th.